-- 39.1 Employees will observe the following public holidays each year without deduction of pay:
+39.1 Employees will observe the following public holidays each year without deduction of pay:

-- a) New Year's Day;
+- a.
+New Year's Day

-- b) Good Friday;
+- b.
+Good Friday

-- c) Easter Saturday;
+- c.
+Easter Saturday

-- d) Easter Monday;
+- d.
+Easter Monday

-- e) Christmas Day;
+- e.
+Christmas Day

-- f) Boxing Day;
+- f.
+Boxing Day

-- g) Australia Day;
+- g.
+Australia Day

-- h) Anzac Day; and
+- h.
+Anzac Day, and

-- i) Queen's Birthday.
+- i.
+Queen's Birthday.

 - 39.2 The following provisions also apply in respect of public holidays:

-- a) when Christmas Day is a Saturday or a Sunday, a holiday in lieu will be observed on 27 December (hereafter referred to as a substitute day);
+- a.
+When Christmas Day is a Saturday or a Sunday, a holiday in lieu will be observed on 27 December (hereafter referred to as a substitute day)

-- b) when Boxing Day is a Saturday or a Sunday, a holiday in lieu will be observed on 28 December (substitute day); and
+- b.
+When Boxing Day is a Saturday or Sunday, a holiday in lieu will be observed on 28 December (substitute day), and

-- c) when New Year's Day or Australia Day is a Saturday or a Sunday, a holiday in lieu will be observed on the next Monday (substitute day).
+- c.
+When New Year's Day or Australia Day is a Saturday or a Sunday, a holiday in lieu will be observed on the next Monday (substitute day).

 - 39.3 Where in a State, Territory or locality, public holidays are declared, prescribed or substituted on other days those days will constitute additional holidays for the purpose of this Agreement in that State, Territory or locality.

-- 39.4 AHPRA may request an Employee to work on a public holiday if the request is reasonable.
-If AHPRA requests an Employee to work on a public holiday the employee may refuse if the request is not reasonable or the refusal is reasonable.
+- 39.4 Ahpra may request an employee to work on a public holiday if the request is reasonable.
+If Ahpra requests an employee to work on a public holiday the employee may refuse if the request is not reasonable or the refusal is reasonable.
+If the employee works on a public holiday, they will be paid double time unless there is agreement under Clause 39.5 for public holiday substitution

+- 39.5 a.
+By mutual agreement an employee and their manager may agree that the employee can work on a public holiday and at the time of reaching this agreement the manager and employee must also agree on the public holiday substitution day and/or date.
+Upon such agreement public holiday penalty rates will not be paid for work performed on the public holiday.

+- b.
+Agreement will not be unreasonably withheld if the employee wishes to exercise the request for substitution for cultural or religious reasons.
+All other requests will be considered on the basis of employee and operational requirements.